U.S., China top dumping of electronic waste; little recycled

 Global volumes of e-waste were likely to rise by more than 20 percent to 50 million tonnes in 2018, driven by rising sales and shorter lifetimes of electronic equipment, the report said.

-Ruediger Kuehr, one of the authors of the report, said many people were aware of the global problem of waste but often left ageing toys or cellphones in drawers or cellars at home.
+Ruediger Kuehr, one of the authors of the report, said many people were aware of the global problem of waste but often left aging toys or cellphones in drawers or cellars at home.
 “People don’t see it as an issue in their own households,” he said.
-(Reporting by Alister Doyle; Editing by Crispian Balmer)